 Now, I said this is cheap and easy, which it is, but it does take a bit of time so grab a pot of coffee, bottle of wine or a bucket of chicken and start sticking.

 Just cut tiny pieces of the two way tape (I used foam tape because it’s easiest to work with) into tiny squares.
 About a billion of them.
 In my case, probably closer to 150 or so.
 A billion just sounds more impressive.
 The way vahse sounds more impressive than vase.
 Or eccentric sounds more impressive than nutjob.

 A spider web consists of a series of straight lines, joined by loose circles.
 Let’s get those straight lines done while you’re either a) still sober or b) not so filled with fat and crispy skin that you’re dizzy with nausea.

 Stick the squares onto your wall where you want the spiderweb.
 As opposed to where you don’t want the spiderweb.
 Do not stick the squares on your toiletbowl for instance.
-Or your boyfriend’s butt.
+Or your dog’s butt.

-My foam tape was white, which matches my walls.
+- My foam tape was white, which matches my walls.
 This makes the tape invisible.
 If your walls aren’t white, use regular, clear, two way tape.

-Once your tape is on the wall, just stick your yarn to it.
+- Once your tape is on the wall, just stick your yarn to it.
 Do your straight lines first, then finish up with the draping part of the web starting with either the innermost or outermost circle.